 Please note: A CUP (Conditional Use Permit) will generally expire on the three-year anniversary of its approval if the use is not established prior to that date.
 CUPs for Towers and Antennas shall expire if a site plan for the tower is not submitted within one year of approval or if construction does not commence within two years of approval.
 A Planned Unit Development Preliminary Development Plan expires if a final development plan is not filed within three years.
 The granting of this zoning does not guarantee physical development of the property.
-At the time of development, said development must be in accordance with the c Plan and other applicable laws and ordinances riteria of the Brevard County Comprehensive i.
+At the time of development, said development must be in accordance with the criteria of the Brevard County Comprehensive Plan and other applicable laws and ordinances.